Financial Support for Undergraduates

 The loans are not means tested so if you are an eligible student you will be able to apply for the maximum amount, regardless of your household income.

-Interest is charged from when the loan is taken out at the rate of inflation plus three per cent.
-Repayments of the loan will commence the April after graduation, and once you are earning in excess of £26,575 per annum.
+Interest is charged from when the loan is taken out at the rate of inflation.
+Repayments of the loan will commence the April after graduation, and once you are earning in excess of £25,000 per annum if you started your course in or after 2023.

 If you take out a tuition fee loan, the money will be paid direct to the university on your behalf.
 If you do not take out a tuition fee loan you will need to make arrangements to pay the university yourself.
 You may be able to pay your fees in instalments by direct debit but you will need to arrange this when you enrol on your course.